AbhishekPethani/CSCI_5709_CourseHub/README.md

 The code above was created by adapting the code in [How to Make the React useEffect Hook Not Run on Initial Render?](https://thewebdev.info/2021/03/13/how-to-make-the-react-useeffect-hook-not-run-on-initial-render/).
 This code used as it is.

 - [How to Make the React useEffect Hook Not Run on Initial Render?](https://thewebdev.info/2021/03/13/how-to-make-the-react-useeffect-hook-not-run-on-initial-render/)'s Code was used to prevent useEffect hook to run on initial render of ReviewModal component.
 I have created error handling code which displays errors on ReviewModal when there is change in erros state using useEffect hook.
 But useEffect hook displays errors on first render (there is no error when ReviewModal component renders for the first time).
-So in order to disable useEffect hook to display errors on first render, this code is used.
+So in order to disable useEffect hook to display errors on first render, above code is used.

 *Lines 78 - 104*